rockinron/Tomasulo/README.md

 # Tomasulo
 Lets build something
-Hello Guys, I hope I will be to something useful using github.
+Hello Guys, I hope I will be able to do something useful using github.